Wolfgang Krause: Life and career

-Wolfgang Krause was born in Steglitz, Germany on 18 September 1895.
+Wolfgang Krause was born in Steglitz, Germany, since 1920 part of Berlin, on 18 September 1895.
 Beginning in 1914, he studied classical philology and Indo-European at the University of Berlin under Ulrich von Wilamowitz-Moellendorff, Wilhelm Schulze, Julius Pokorny and Gustav Neckel, and at the University of Göttingen under Jacob Wackernagel and Eduard Hermann.
 At Göttingen, under Hermann's supervision, Krause completed his PhD in Indo-European in 1920, and his habilitation in Old Norse in 1923.

 In 1928, Krause was appointed an associate professor at Göttingen.
 He was subsequently made Chair of Comparative Linguistics at the University of Königsberg.
 While at Göttingen, he became increasingly interested in runology.

 Krause returned to Göttingen in 1937 to succeed Hermann as Chair of Indo-European Linguistics.
 In 1938, he was made Chair of Indo-European Studies and Runology and also succeeded Neckel as Director of the Department for Old Norse Philology.
 The same year he founded a separate Institut für Runenforschung (Institute for Runology) at the university.
 In 1938 he was elected a member of the Göttingen Academy of Sciences and Humanities.

 In 1940, troubled by the dwindling resources for independent academic institutions in wartime, he placed the institute under the sponsorship of the SS cultural and educational organisation, the Ahnenerbe, and it became the Zentralstelle des Ahnenerbes für Runenforschung (Central Location of the Ahnenerbe for Runic Research), which distinguished it from a similar institute directed by Krause's rival Helmut Arntz.
 In 1943, he was made Director of the Runic Division of the Ahnenerbe; however, his institute was renamed the Lehr- und Forschungsstätte für Runen- und Sinnbildkunde (Teaching and Research Institute for Runic and Symbological Studies) and he was forced to accept as assistant director for Symbology Karl Theodor Weigel, whom he had long criticised as a dilettante, and who outranked him in the Ahnenerbe despite having never completed his doctorate.
 Krause never became a member of the Nazi party.

 Krause remained in his position after World War II.
 In 1950, his Department for Nordic Philology was combined with his Institute for Runic Studies to form a Scandinavian Seminar under his leadership.
 In 1963, he retired as Professor Emeritus, after which the directorship of the two departments was again divided.
-A festschrift was published in his honor on his 65th birthday, and on his 70th birthday, students at the University of Göttingen honoured him with a torchlight procession.
+A Festschrift was published in his honor on his 65th birthday, and on his 70th birthday, students at the University of Göttingen honoured him with a torchlight procession.
 He died in Göttingen on 14 August 1970.